WestlyDust/ChoiceScript_Stats_Modifier/README.md

 To avoid running into issues, I highly recommend viewing the game's code before modifying any stats - especially if you plan on using *Load.js - Numbers, Booleans, and Strings*, as it's the most complex option.

-**Possible Issues:**
-- An error related to the browser's memory/cache might occur that can make the game lag.
-Use the Reload button or close out of the game if this happens - just remember to click next before reloading to save any changes you made to the stats.

 ## ChoiceScript_Stats_Modifier  [![HitCount](https://hits.dwyl.com/WestlyDust/ChoiceScript_Stats_Modifier.svg?style=flat-square&show=unique)](http://hits.dwyl.com/WestlyDust/ChoiceScript_Stats_Modifier)
 1. Copy everything from one of the following Load.js options
 2. Start the game